Salvatore Sincere: World Wrestling Federation (1996–1998)

-Return to the independent circuit (1998–present)
+Independent circuit (1998–present)

 Since leaving the WWF, Brandi has wrestled on the independent circuit under both the Brandi and Sincere names, and sometimes wrestles or does autograph signings under a mask as The Patriot, although without the permission of the original Patriot, Del Wilkes.
+He mainly worked for NWA New Jersey.

+In 2025, he was using the Johnny Gunn gimmick he had in ECW.

+New Japan Pro Wrestling (2025–present)

+On January 11, 2025, Brandi worked for New Japan Pro Wrestling teaming with Uce Leory as they lost to Horus and Cian Dlevin in Auckland, New Zealand.